These are some of the best things to do around or on Lake Minnetonka for all seasons.

 Go to Maynard’s for football and waffle fries

 Maynard’s is another dock bar on the lake.
-Similar style to Fletcher’s but a completely different atmosphere.
+It’s a similar style to Fletcher’s but a completely different atmosphere.

 Maynard’s has the best waffle fries around – and they serve them with homemade seasoned sour cream.
 Their bar food is fantastic and makes any football game better.